-Floors including sub-floors Repair category 1 Notes The floor finishes were seen generally to be in satisfactory condition having regard to age and type.
-The floors do reflect a degree from which the building has suffered from past settlement.
-(Please see our comments under 'Structural movement').
+Floors including sub-floors Repair category 2 Notes The floor finishes were seen generally to be in satisfactory condition having regard to age and type, however, localised section of loose flooring were noted underfoot.
+Due to fitted carpets and floor coverings no detailed inspection was possible of floors and accordingly no comment can be made on their condition or otherwise.
 No sub-floor inspection was carried out and hence we cannot comment upon its condition.